University of Adelaide

 Open November 1, 2021

-Areas of Study: Adelaide offers a wide variety of programs and courses, including Agricultural Science, Anthropology, Architecture, Asian Studies, Biochemistry, Biology, Business, Chemistry, Classics, Communications, Computer Science, Food Sciences, Ecology, Economics, Engineering (aerospace, chemical, civil, computer, electrical, mechanical, petroleum, software), English, Environmental Studies, Geography, Geology, Health Sciences, History, International Studies, Law, Linguistics, Math, Music, Petroleum Geosciences, Psychology, Philosophy, Political Science, Urban Design, and more.
+Areas of Study: Adelaide offers a wide variety of degree programs and courses, including Agricultural Science, Anthropology, Architecture, Asian Studies, Biochemistry, Biology, Business, Chemistry, Classics, Communications, Computer Science, Food Sciences, Ecology, Economics, Engineering (aerospace, chemical, civil, computer, electrical, mechanical, petroleum, software), English, Environmental Studies, Geography, Geology, Health Sciences, History, International Studies, Law, Linguistics, Math, Music, Petroleum Geosciences, Psychology, Philosophy, Political Science, Urban Design, and more.

 Course Requirements: Courses at Adelaide are usually worth 3 units - exchange students are expected to take a minimum of 12 Adelaide units per semester (typically 4 courses), which are equivalent to 15 units at UCalgary (5 courses).